-How to tell if your plant is male or female before flowering?
+How to see if your cannabis plant is male or female

 Female cannabis plant